akki4u01/topicly/docs/DHCP.md

     ## 🧠 Interview Summary:

     > To troubleshoot DHCP failures, verify physical connectivity, client settings, DHCP server status, and network device configurations.
 Capture DHCP traffic to trace request/offer flow, check relay agents and VLAN setups, and inspect security settings like DHCP snooping.
 Testing with alternate devices and reviewing logs helps isolate the problem.

+---

+## 📝 Test Your Knowledge

+<Quiz
+  questions={[
+    {
+      questionText: 'What is the correct order of the DHCP handshake?',
+      options: ['DORA (Discover, Offer, Request, Ack)', 'DOAR (Discover, Offer, Ack, Request)', 'RODA (Request, Offer, Discover, Ack)', 'ORDA (Offer, Request, Discover, Ack)'],
+      answer: 'DORA (Discover, Offer, Request, Ack)',
+    },
+    {
+      questionText: 'Which UDP port does the DHCP Server listen on?',
+      options: ['67', '68', '53', '80'],
+      answer: '67',
+    },
+    {
+      questionText: 'What happens when 50% of the lease time has expired?',
+      options: ['Client broadcasts a request', 'Client sends a unicast renewal request', 'Client stops using IP', 'Server forces renewal'],
+      answer: 'Client sends a unicast renewal request', }
+  ]}
+/>

     >